openfaas/faas-netes/SECRETS.md

     skip_build: true
     image: username/private-alpine:latest
     secrets:
+    - dockerhub
     - db-user-pass
-       - dockerhub
 ```

-Notice that you do not need to do anything special to indicate the type of each secret.
-OpenFaaS will infer that the `dockerhub` is an Image Pull Secret automatically.
+### Deploy the function

+You can again use `faas-cli deploy` to deploy your function.
+Now, when you use `kubectl describe pod <pod-name>` you should see the `db-user-pass` referenced in the `Mounts` and `Volumes` sections of the output.